Documents and Artifacts

 Books - Railroad history books, ledgers and corporate records of railroad companies or manufacturers in the railroad industry, and technical books directly pertaining to railroads or railroad operations are gratefully accepted.
 We are not able to accept donation of books on subjects other than trains and railroading.

 Documents - Original documents from railroad companies can help us fill in the gaps in published history.
 Internal business documents, memos, employee information, blueprints, technical drawings and specifications, and other documentation from railroads or manufacturers in the railroad industry are accepted.
-In general, documents from shippers and other companies outside the railroad industry itself are not something held by IRM and its libraries.
+In general, documents from shippers and other companies outside the railroad industry itself are not held by IRM and its libraries.

 Photographs - Old photos of trains, railroad facilities, and railroad personnel can be immensely helpful in piecing together the history of railroading.
 Photographs, slides, negatives, movie reels, DVDs, and original or commercially-produced videos of trains and directly railroad-related subjects are always accepted.

 Artifacts - Virtually all of the artifacts and ephemera that IRM puts on public display were donated.
 The same is true of many of the items seen by visitors in our train operations like uniforms and headlights.
 The museum is grateful for the donation of physical artifacts like lanterns, headlights, brake and reverser handles, keys, hats and uniforms, china, linens, and signage from railroad companies.
 Actual train components like electrical or brake fixtures, interior fittings, horns, and bells are very useful as well.

 Models - IRM has a world-class Model Railroad Exhibition.
 To support this interpretive exhibit, train models of all types - as long as they are complete and intact - are accepted as donations to help us tell the story of miniature trains.
 We are not currently accepting the donation of model railroad tools, paint, decals, layout construction supplies, loose model train parts, or incomplete kits.